i-am-mine/ducky-snake/OLD_console_version/README.md

 # ducky-snake 🦆

 A mini game: Snake but with ducks!
+*(This is the first release (version 1) of the game running in the console.)*

 ## What it is

 This is a duck-themed version of the classic Snake game.
-Control a snake, represented by a Mother duck (🦆) for the head and children ducks (🐥) and eggs (🥚) for the body, as it moves around a 20x20 grid, collecting vegetables to grow longer and increase your score.
+Control a snake, represented by a Mother duck (🦆) for the head and children ducks (🐥) for the body, as it moves around a 10x20 grid, collecting vegetables to grow longer and increase your score.

 ## How to Play